Table of Contents

 If you want to save some clicks and time, there are some changes to clients that you can make in bulk by taking advantage of the client import process.
 In particular, automated notifications for clients and archived status can be changed with this method.
 Using this process saves you from having to navigate in and out of individual clients to make these changes.

-Settings that can be changed with the client import process are:
+Items that can be changed with the client import process are:

 - If a client's phone number can receive text messages